Altinity/clickhouse-backup/Examples.md

 ```

 ## How to make backup database with several terabytes of data
 You can use clickhouse-backup for creating periodical backups and keep it local.
-It protect you from destructive operations.
+It protects you from destructive operations.
 In addition, you may create instance of ClickHouse on another DC and have it fresh by clickhouse-copier it protects you from hardware or DC failures.

 ## How to use clickhouse-backup in Kubernetes